JennyCloud/Azure-Zero-to-Hero/Cert-Prep/AZ-104/Labs/03-Deploy-and-Manage-Azure-Compute-Resources/04-Create-and-Configure-Azure-App-Service/README.md

 - Configure networking settings for an App Service
 - Configure deployment slots for an App Service

-## Special Notes
-### Admins Repeat the Subdomain Process Monthly

-A subdomain seems tiny — just a new DNS name, right?
-But in real organizations, new subdomains = new business ideas.

-Marketing launches a new event → `event.company.com`
-Customer success wants a portal → `portal.company.com`
-Developers want a feature preview → `beta.company.com`
-Security team isolates an area → `secure.company.com`
-Product wants regional rollouts → `eu.company.com`, `apac.company.com`

-Every department sees subdomains as cheap, harmless expansions.
-But each one requires:

-- DNS creation
-- Verification
-- Binding to App Service
-- TLS certificate creation
-- Certificate renewal
-- Occasionally moving the mapping during redesigns

-This is why admins repeat it monthly: business evolves faster than anyone can document, and DNS becomes the front-line evidence of that evolution.

-DNS is like the naming ceremony for every new idea.

 ## What Azure Administrators Really Do with App Services

 ### 1. Treat App Service Plans like shared apartments